-It’s exhilarating to imagine all that you’ll accomplish when you’re up and running, but there are a number of essential steps you’ll need to take to get you there.
-When you first have that great idea for an organization that could really make a difference, you are likely full of enthusiasm and energy—and it’s key to channel that energy into practical action, so you can move full steam ahead in the direction of making your vision a reality.
+When you first have that great idea for a charitable organization that could really make a difference, you are likely full of enthusiasm and energy—and it’s key to channel that energy into practical action, so you can move full steam ahead to make your vision a reality.

 Rogaski says developing a name and logo that you are happy with is time well spent because of the pride it instills when promoting your organization.
 You want to be able to hand someone your card or refer them to your website with confidence that they will like what they see.

 Now that you’ve verified that your organization’s services and mission are truly needed by your target audience, and decided on a name, it’s time to write your mission statement.

 Keep your mission statement short, and make sure it holds up when you ask:

 - Does it distinguish you from all other nonprofits?

 - Read your mission statement and three other examples (in your niche) to an employee, board member, or someone receiving your services.
 See if they can identify which one is yours.
 If not, go back to the drawing board.